ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ## Buffer overflows

-If you don't handle the lengths larger than 15 characters from the previous example in your program, a so-called _buffer overflow_ could happen.
+If you don't handle the lengths larger than 15 characters from the previous example in your program, a so-called _buffer _overflow_ could happen if a boundary check is not implemented automatically by the programming language.

 This error is usually the most dangerous type.
 MITRE top one from 2023 (out-of-bounds write)[^4], goes to this category.